Binary Options Trading Patterns (Strategies)

-Successful binary options trading could be done using certain strategies that’ll increase our chance to win, turning a “bettor” into a long-term profitable trader.
+Successful binary options trading could be done using certain trading patterns that’ll increase our chance to make profitable trades, turning a guesser into a long-term profitable trader.

-What are the types of binary options strategies?
+What are the types of binary options trading patterns?

-- First type (Technical): These binary options trading strategies assume the use of specific patterns and various techniques to read charts that will eventually greatly increase your chance to win.
-Majority of day traders use this strategy( 24 hour expiration time options), but it could also be used for long-term trades.
+- First type (Technical): These binary options trading patterns assume the use of specific patterns and various techniques to read charts that will eventually greatly increase your chance to win.
+Majority of day traders use type of analysis, but it could also be used for long-term trades.
 This category includes trading patterns that you can find on this website, for example.

-And how do the strategies alone, look like?
+And how do the trading patterns alone look like?

-These following strategies could fall into the first category .
+These following trading pattern belongs into the first category – technical analysis.
 Their goal is to predict the direction of the market and there is a great probability for your trade to turn out in one of the two suggested ways – a win.
-This strategy is based on the assumption that the asset prices return back after a certain fluctuation, which means that if the price was, in the last 60 seconds, increasing, it should now decrease.
+This pattern is based on the assumption that the asset prices return back after a certain fluctuation, which means that if the price was, in the last 60 seconds, increasing, it should now decrease.

 Of course, this is not a rule and there is a great probability that this rule won’t work.
 However, calm market and small movements usually mean that you’ll be seeing a lot of upward and downward slopes of the curve.

-If the actual price( in our case 79.7199) is higher that the opening price( 79.6921) the price will much probably soon move down, that’s why we should choose an option called PUT( what is put).
-On the other hand, if the price would be lower that the opening one, we would choose an option CALL(what is call).
+If the actual price( in our case 79.7199) is higher that the opening price( 79.6921) the price will much probably soon move down, that’s why we should choose an option called PUT.

 Always remember that if the asset is increasing, meaning that the price is not calm , this option won’t work out.
 There could always be some news that can disturb the price and this analysis won’t help you, in this case.
-That’s why this particular strategy is used only with lower assets that are neither increasing nor decreasing and there is no great news expected in the near future that could ruin all our efforts.
+That’s why this particular pattern is used only with less volatile assets that are neither increasing nor decreasing and there is no great news expected in the near future that could ruin all our efforts.